SchoolOfCode/week-6-hackathon-Holl4444/PROJECT_PRESENTATION.md

 ![Best](https://github.com/user-attachments/assets/7e02c6d8-7b39-4a41-888e-d338516103cc)

 A little aside on the $${\color{orange}AI}$$:\
 I found chatGPT really helpful as a kind of assistant.
 Not wanting to get too distracted by the storytelling after writing a few outcome scenarios I asked chatGPT to give me more in the same style.
 Warning to those with an edgy sense of humour, my story had a little robot bludgeoning and chatGPT's first response, whatever it might have been got shut down hard by its programming!
-I had to request it again stating that it must avoid overt violence!
+I had to request it again stating that it must avoid overt violence! ...
+I'm glad we've learnt a little about neural networks and AI so I don't have to worry it was outraged!